mendix/docs/content/appstore/app-services/cogniso-text-analytics.md

 For details on how to get a license token, see the [Obtaining a LicenseToken to Deploy Your App](#obtain) section below.

-The **TokenEndpoint** constant provides a valid endpoint of security token service for the back-end authentication of the cognitive speech-to-text service.
+The **TokenEndpoint** constant provides a valid endpoint of security token service for the back-end authentication of the cognitive text analytics service.
 The constant comes with a default value which points to the production environment of the deployed security token service.
 The security token service issues security tokens that authenticate user's identity.

 ### 3.3 Microflows {#microflows}